alhuc/centerpoint/README.md

 # centerpoint
-Computational Geometry Project on the Center Point Theorem
+Spring 2024 CSC591 Computational Geometry Project on the Centerpoint Theorem